Why a Land Survey Is Important for Construction Staking

 certificate

+Elevation certificate compliance benefits plays a critical role in property management and development in Florida.
 An elevation certificate is a document used to certify a structure’s elevation concerning the base flood elevation.
 Insurance companies can use the paper to determine the structure’s reasonable flood insurance premium rate.

 If your structure is at or above the base flood elevation, you may be eligible for a Preferred Risk Policy, which offers discounts on your annual premiums.
 But what other benefits do an elevation certificate present?
 Here are some ideas.

-1. Lesser Insurance Fees
+1. Lesser Insurance Fees: Elevation Certificate Compliance Benefits

 An elevation certificate is an important document that can help you save money on flood insurance premiums.
 If you have an elevation certificate, you may be able to qualify for discounted insurance rates because the insurance company will know the risks in insuring your property.